iden3/circom/mkdocs/docs/getting-started/installation.md

 Put links to all the docs
 -->

-# The circom ecosystem
+# Installing the circom ecosystem

+## &#9888; Important deprecation note

+The old `circom` compiler written in Javascript will be frozen, but it can still be downloaded from the [old circom repository](https://github.com/iden3/circom_old).

 ## Installing dependencies

-You need several dependencies installed in your system to install all the tools related to `circom` circuits.
+You need several dependencies in your system to run `circom` and its associated tools.

    * The core tool is the `circom` compiler which is written in Rust.
    To have Rust available in your system, you can install `rustup`.
 If you’re using Linux or macOS, open a terminal and enter the following command: